itssodope01/React-ToDo-APP/README.md

 ## Usage

 * **Add a Task**: Enter a task in the input field and press `Enter` or click the "+" button.
+* **Edit a Task**: Click on the edit button to edit any task on the list, you will be prompted to modify the task content.
+Press `Enter` to save edit.
 * **Complete a Task**: Check the checkbox next to the task to mark it as completed.
 * **Pin a Task**: Click the "Pin" button to move a task to the pinned area.
 * **Move Tasks**: Use the "Up" and "Down" buttons to rearrange tasks.